TERREMEMBER/znbase/docs/content/stable/deploy/multi-dc/3dc-deployment.md

 {{< tip title="Recommended Reading" >}}

-[9 Techniques to Build Cloud-Native, Geo-Distributed SQL Apps with Low Latency](https://blog.yugabyte.com/9-techniques-to-build-cloud-native-geo-distributed-sql-apps-with-low-latency/) highlights the various multi-DC deployment strategies (including 3DC deployments) for a distributed SQL database like YugabyteDB.
+[9 Techniques to Build Cloud-Native, Geo-Distributed SQL Apps with Low Latency](https://blog.ZNbase.com/9-techniques-to-build-cloud-native-geo-distributed-sql-apps-with-low-latency/) highlights the various multi-DC deployment strategies (including 3DC deployments) for a distributed SQL database like ZNbaseDB.

 {{< /tip >}}

-Three data center deployments of YugabyteDB are essentially a natural extension of the three availability zone (AZ) deployments documented in the [Manual deployment](../../manual-deployment/) section.
+Three data center deployments of ZNbaseDB are essentially a natural extension of the three availability zone (AZ) deployments documented in the [Manual deployment](../../manual-deployment/) section.
 Equal number of nodes are now placed in each data center of the three data centers.
 Inside a single data center, a multi-AZ deployment is recommended to ensure resilience against zone failures.
 This approach works fine for any odd number of AZs or data centers.
-Given YugabyteDB's distributed consensus-based replication which requires majority quorum for continuous availability of write requests, deploying a single cluster across an even number of AZs or data centers is not recommended.
+Given ZNbaseDB's distributed consensus-based replication which requires majority quorum for continuous availability of write requests, deploying a single cluster across an even number of AZs or data centers is not recommended.

 ## Example scenario